Carvers Gap to 19E – Why it’s a Favorite

 Tents in the meadow have a spectacular view of the sunset at night and sunrise in the morning.

 In the morning, since it’s not many miles, you can take your time over breakfast.
 It also helps to give the tents time to dry.
 Thanks to morning dew, they tend to be a little wet.

 Heading out, the first thing you have to do is hike up a hill to get back to the AT.
 It’s a short, steep climb but then continues through Yellow Gap as you start towards Little Hump.

 Halfway up the hill, looking back, you can see Overmountain Shelter from the trail.
 It looks so small and peaceful from afar.

 The day is a mix of level terrain and climbs.
 The two big climbs are Little Hump and then it’s parent, Hump Mountain.

 Little Hump is interesting as you climb through open spaces, then head into wooded areas, only to exit in another open space.
-I keep getting déjà vu in this area as I exit a wooded area and could swear I was right back in the same open area I just left.

 In the last wooded area, just before you reach Hump Mountain, there’s a little creek that crosses the trail which is a good place to stock up on water.